 Why was my refund delayed?

-Certain credits and deductions are associated with issues.
+Certain credits and deductions are associated with delays.
 If you claim them, the IRS will look at your return in more detail than normal before they release your refund.
 This can cause you to have to wait more than 21 days to receive your check or direct deposit.

 Earned Income Tax Credit